UCL-CloudLabs/deployer/README.md

 In order to run this PoC you'll need to:

 1. Clone this repo.
-1. Make sure you have Python installed in your system.
+1. Make sure you have Python3 installed in your system.
 1. Install project's requirements:
     `pip install -r requirements`
-1. Set up the following env vars with relevant content from Azure's portal:
-    * AZURE_TENANT_ID
-    * AZURE_CLIENT_ID
-    * AZURE_CLIENT_SECRET
-    * AZURE_SUBSCRIPTION_ID
+1. You'll need `variables.tf`, a Terraform file containing the values of the cloud provider secrets needed to access your subscription.
+See [Terraform's sample for AWS](https://www.terraform.io/intro/getting-started/variables.html#using-variables-in-configuration).
-1. Set up the following env vars for Flask WTForms' CSRF configuration:
+1. Set up the following env vars for Flask WTForms' CSRF configuration to a value of your choice:
     * CSRF_SESSION_KEY
     * CSRF_SECRET_KEY
 1. Run the flask app: